scubamount/scubamount.github.io/README.md

 - Find a file path(s) on any number of remote computers

   - `Find-FileToRemoteList`
-- Run a command as your user on any number of remote computers
+- Run a command as your user on any number of remote computers, or a single computer

   - `Invoke-CommandToRemoteList`
+  - `Invoke-CommandToRemote`
 - Force push SCCM updates on any number of remote computers

   - `Invoke-SCCMInstallToList`